respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 - (**8**) Linera relies on delegated proof of stake (DPoS) for security and supports regularly changing sets of validators.
 Thanks to the chaining of blocks, the past transactions, the cross-chain messages, and the execution state of each microchain are tamper-resistant.
 - (**9**) Microchains are designed to be auditable independently.
 This means that Linera as a whole will be auditable in a distributed way by the community, using only commodity hardware.

 Using large validators for performance and maintaining decentralization using communitydriven auditors has been discussed by the blockchain community in the context of rollups <a href='#References10'>[10]</a>.
 As the Linera project makes progress, we will continue to monitor the technical advances in the field of validity (“ZK”) proofs and chain compression.
-Decentralization of Linera is further discussed in Section 5.
+Decentralization of Linera is further discussed in Section <a href='#Section5'>5</a>.

 ## 2 The Linera Multi-Chain Protocol

 <a name='Section2'>We</a> now introduce the multi-chain protocol at the core of the Linera infrastructure.
 This technical description is meant to illustrate the main ideas of the protocol without being exhaustive.
-We analyze the protocol informally in Section 3 and discuss the programming model in Section 4.
+We analyze the protocol informally in Section 3 and discuss the programming model in Section <a href='#Section4'>4</a>.

 ### 2.1 Participants: users, validators, chain owners